brianadams2337/acme-shop-flo/.changeset/violet-onions-trade.md

 '@scayle/storefront-boilerplate-nuxt': minor
 ---

-Enable brotli compression by default for the cache storage.

-This can be controlled through the environment variable `NUXT_STOREFRONT_STORAGE_CACHE_COMPRESSION` or changed in the `nuxt.config.ts` under the `storefront.storage.cache` option.
+Architecture: Improved page load speed by enabling Brotli compression by default for cached data.
+This optimization can be customized via the `NUXT_STOREFRONT_STORAGE_CACHE_COMPRESSION` environment variable or the `storefront.storage.cache` option in `nuxt.config.ts`.